Financial Aid Application Requirements

 Applying for early decision does not impact eligibility to receive financial aid.
 Any regular decision or early decision candidate who applies for financial aid on time and demonstrates financial need will have their need met in full.

-Prospective students will be considered for Colgate's need-based aid only when they apply for financial aid before an admission decision is made.
-Colgate financial aid is offered based on financial need; the university does not offer academic merit scholarships.
+Prospective students will be considered for Colgate's need-based aid only when they identify as an aid applicant on their admission application and submit their CSS Profile before an admission decision is made.
+Colgate financial aid is offered based on demonstrated financial need; the university does not offer academic merit scholarships.
 Please read the policies that apply to your financial aid eligibility and financial aid offer.

-Colgate grant assistance is limited to eight semesters for students who enter as first-year students, regardless of whether or not they were aid recipients in any given term.
+Colgate grant assistance is limited to eight semesters for students who enter as first-year students.
 Courses transferred to complete Colgate degree requirements will reduce this eligibility.

 Domestic students applying only for federal student aid do not need to meet the deadlines noted above, and do not need to submit the CSS PROFILE.
 They may instead submit just the Free Application for Federal Student Aid (FAFSA) at any time during, or in the months immediately preceding, the academic year for which they are seeking federal assistance.